Gen Hoshino

 Gen Hoshino (星野 源, Hoshino Gen) is a Japanese singer-songwriter, musician, actor, and writer.

 Career

 Music

 From its formation in 2000 until its disbandment in 2015, Hoshino led the instrumental band Sakerock, where he played marimba and guitar.
 They released over ten albums.
 As a solo artist, he debuted with his first album Baka no Uta on June 23, 2010.
-His first physical single, "Kudaranai no Naka ni" was released on March 2, 2011 and peaked at number 17 on the Oricon Singles Chart.
+His first physical single, "Kudaranai no Naka ni" was released on March 2, 2011, and peaked at number 17 on the Oricon Singles Chart.
 The subsequent singles – "Film", "Yume no Soto e", "Shiranai" (2012), and "Gag" (2013) – all charted in the top 10.
 His second album, Episode, released on September 28, 2011, peaked at number five.
-His third album, Stranger, released on May 1, 2013, peaked at number two on the Oricon Albums Chart and was certified gold by the Recording Industry Association of Japan.
+Hoshino's third album, Stranger, followed on May 1, 2013.
+It peaked at number two on the Oricon Albums Chart and was certified gold by the Recording Industry Association of Japan (RIAJ).